 Chewy.
 Salty.
 Crispy.

-This first time I tried this (thank you to my friend Sumir!)
+The first time I tried Rice Paper Bacon (thank you to my friend Sumir!)
 I went… “WHOA.
 No way.
 It… can’t.
 Be!”
-Can this really be a delicious bacon substitute to help you forget about the real thing?
+Can this really be a delicious vegan bacon substitute to help you forget about the real thing?
 Yes, my friends, it can.

 Welcome to a whole new world of – RICE PAPER BACON.